VuKhoa23/WhereAndWhen/README.md

  ┃ ┃ ┣ 📜0001_initial.py : default django project file \
  ┃ ┃ ┗ 📜**init**.py : default django project file \
  ┃ ┣ 📂static \
- ┃ ┃ ┗ 📂weather \
+ ┃ ┃ ┗ 📂trip \
- ┃ ┃ ┃ ┣ 📜weather.css : styling my app, but nothing much because I mainly use inline styling \
+ ┃ ┃ ┃ ┣ 📜trip.css : styling my app, but nothing much because I mainly use inline styling \
- ┃ ┃ ┃ ┗ 📜weather.js : JS to handle single page structure by calling the RESTful APIs that I created \
+ ┃ ┃ ┃ ┗ 📜trip.js : JS to handle single page structure by calling the RESTful APIs that I created, this is the SOUL of the program \
  ┃ ┣ 📂templates \
- ┃ ┃ ┗ 📂weather \
+ ┃ ┃ ┗ 📂trip \
  ┃ ┃ ┃ ┣ 📜layout.html : layout for my app \
  ┃ ┃ ┃ ┣ 📜login.html : displaying login screen if user is not authenticated \
  ┃ ┃ ┃ ┣ 📜register.html : displaying register screen, if user successfully create a new acount, the user will be redirect to main page \
- ┃ ┃ ┃ ┗ 📜weather.html : main page that including all of the UI for the features in my app \
+ ┃ ┃ ┃ ┗ 📜trip.html : main page that including all of the UI for the features in my app \
  ┃ ┣ 📂**pycache** \
  ┃ ┃ ┣ 📜admin.cpython-311.pyc : default django project file \
  ┃ ┃ ┣ 📜apps.cpython-311.pyc : default django project file <br/>